munificent/craftinginterpreters/book/resolving-and-binding.md

 *   **Run the initializer, then put the new variable in scope.** That means here the new local `a` would be initialized with "outer", the value of the *global* one.
-In other words, the above declaration desugars to:
+In other words, the previous declaration desugars to:

         :::lox
         var temp = a; // Run the initializer.